Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ### Solde Catacombs

 Some light puzzle elements start to creep up.
-Your goal is to put all of the statue onto a seal.
-You can push/pull by pressing X near a statue, and you can slash the stone demons with your sword.
-You can trivialize the boss by equipping Valkyrie with a bow and bursting him down on the first round.
+Your goal is to put all of the statues onto a seal.
+You can push/pull by pressing X near a statue and you can slash the stone demons with your sword.
+Equip Valkyrie with a bow and burst the boss in the first round for an easy win.
 There is a hidden room at the start of the dungeon accessible by jumping down the well.

 ![](https://media.retroachievements.org/Badge/153450.png) [Boss III (5)](https://retroachievements.org/achievement/108395)
 _Defeat Drow Shamans and Ramapithicus in Solde Catacombs_